ThreeSixtyGiving/standard/documentation/reference.md

 # Data formats

-There are tow main formats available for representing 360 Giving data.
+There are two main formats available for representing 360 Giving data.

 1. **Spreadsheet**: provided with user-friendly **column titles**, and for recording one grant per row.
 This is the most common template that publishers choose.
 2. **JSON Schema**: for providing a structured representation of your data direct from your internal databases or via an API.
 Ideal for direct use by developers building visualisations and web apps.